danielaparker/jsoncons/doc/ref/json_type_traits.md

 inform the `jsoncons` library that the type is already specialized.

 `JSONCONS_MEMBER_TRAITS_DECL` is a macro that simplifies the creation of the necessary boilerplate from member data.
 If used, it must be placed outside any namespace blocks.
+When decoding to a C++ object, any data members declared for the object that are not present in the JSON will remain with default values.

+`JSONCONS_NONDEFAULT_MEMBER_TRAITS_DECL` is a macro that simplifies the creation of the necessary boilerplate from member data.
+If used, it must be placed outside any namespace blocks.
+When decoding to a C++ object, all data members declared for the object must be present in the JSON.

 `JSONCONS_GETTER_CTOR_TRAITS_DECL` is a macro that simplifies the creation of the necessary boilerplate from getter functions and a constructor.
 If used, it must be placed outside any namespace blocks.
+When decoding, all data members in the C++ object must be present in the JSON.

 ### Specializations